raymondchua/simple_successor_features/README.md

 The authors are Raymond Chua, Arna Ghosh, Christos Kaplanis, Blake Richards and Doina Precup.

-# TLDR: A simple approach to learning Successor Features 🌟
+# TLDR: A simple and elegent approach to learning Successor Features 🌟